Urologists at the University of Chicago Medicine have performed more robotic urologic surgery procedures than any other program in Illinois.

 As leaders in our field, we are committed to training surgeons around the world.
 Our robotic surgeons help advance patient care by directing live courses on robotic urologic surgery and annual meetings around the globe.

-Our surgeons are able to perform about 90 percent of all urologic abdominal surgeries using robotic/laparoscopic technics.
+Our surgeons are able to perform about 90 percent of all urologic abdominal surgeries using robotic/laparoscopic techniques.
 Some of the robotic procedures we offer include:

 UChicago Medicine urologists were the first to perform many types of robotic procedures, including the first-ever robotic neurogenic bladder reconstruction on a baby.
 Today, we continue to be at the forefront of robotic treatment approaches and comprehensive patient care.